-When selected, Global Profiles allows for configuration of parameters across all Avaya SBCE appliances.
+When selected, Global Profiles allows for configuration of parameters across all UC-Sec appliances.

 7.2.1.
-Server Interworking - Avaya
+Server Internetworking - Avaya

-Server Interworking allows the configuration and management of various SIP call server-specific capabilities such as call hold and T.38.
-From the left-hand menu select Global Profiles > Server Interworking and click on Add.
+Server Internetworking allows you to configure and manage various SIP call server-specific capabilities such as call hold and T.38.
+From the left-hand menu select Global Profiles > Server Interworking and click on Add Profile.

-- Enter profile name such as Avaya and click Next (Not Shown) - Check Hold Support=None - Check T.38 Support - All other options on the General Tab can be left at default
+- Enter profile name such as Avaya_SM and click Next (Not Shown) - Check Hold Support=None - Check T.38 Support - All other options on the General Tab can be left at default